splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 .. _k8s-quickstart-guide:

 *********************************************************************************************
-Quick start guide: monitor your Kubernetes environment with Splunk Observability Cloud
+Quick start guide: Monitor your Kubernetes environment with Splunk Observability Cloud
 *********************************************************************************************

 .. meta::
   :description: Deploy the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster and visualize your Kubernetes cluster data using Splunk Observability Cloud.

-Deploy the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster and start monitoring your Kubernetes platform using :ref:`Splunk Observability Cloud <get-started-infrastructure>`.
+Deploy the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster and start monitoring your Kubernetes platform using Splunk Observability Cloud.

-:strong:`Step 1`: Install the Splunk Distribution of OpenTelemetry Collector for Kubernetes
+:strong:`Step 1`: Install the Splunk Distribution of OpenTelemetry Collector for Kubernetes.

-:strong:`Step 2`: :ref:`Monitor <navigators-imqs>` your Kubernetes cluster using out-of-the-box navigators.
+:strong:`Step 2`: :ref:`Monitor <monitor-k8s-cluster>` your Kubernetes cluster using built-in navigators.

-:strong:`Step 3`: :ref:`Activate an out-of-the-box detector to issue alerts <alerts-imqs>` that help you stay informed about the condition of your infrastructure.
+:strong:`Step 3`: :ref:`Activate a built-in detector to issue alerts <activate-builtin-detector>` that help you stay informed about the condition of your infrastructure.

 .. _install-collector-for-k8s: